 Generate code for trimming your simulink model, and modify the script to batch trim your model.

 Vary model parameters and batch trim your model to find corresponding operating points.

 Find operating points for multiple operating point specifications using a single model compilation.

-You can generate a MATLAB script to programmatically reproduce an operating point search result that you obtained interactively.
+You can generate MATLAB code to programmatically reproduce an operating point search result that you obtained interactively.